ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.33 08/06/2022 =
+* BUG: Sticky Toggle JS issue when disabled Auto Insert & not added manual Shortcode #272
+* BUG: Ad Invalid Click Protector plugin is having conflicted #267
+* TWEAK: Trailing equal signs in changelog area of readme.txt are missing #264
+* TWEAK: Need to make the functionality numbers for the heading start from a right side. #262
+* NEW: Need to add compatibility with the plugin "Multiple Page Generator – MPG" #261
+* TWEAK: Need to improve the help page #259
+* BUG: Other plugins admin notices are appearing on our settings page #257
+* NEW: Need to add a shortcode tab in settings page #256

 = 2.0.32 08/16/2022 =
 * NEW: Added Sticky Table of Content #241